• Mike Wolivar

 Mileage and travel time fees are typically pass-through costs that go directly to the SI.
 For example, to cover auto maintenance, fuel costs and auto and professional insurances, which are at a premium expense these days for SIs ... especially in California.

-High-level physical surveillance rates in Southern California ranges around $ 115 to 150 per hour plus mileage and expenses.
+Physical surveillance rates in Southern California ranges around $ 115 to 150 per hour plus mileage and expenses.
 Hourly rates vary and should be based on the quality of the SI and the amount of surveillance needed.
-Hourly rates should be reduced when the surveillance time exceeds16 hours.
-For a Tier-1 SI, over 16 hours, the rate should not exceed $ 125 per hour, per SI.
-(Tier-1 level is highest rate and Tier-3 the lower rate.)
+Hourly rates should be reduced when the SI's time exceeds16 hours.
+For a Tier One SI, over 48 hours, the rate should not exceed $ 125 per hour, per practitioner.
+(Tier One level is highest rate and Tier Three the lower rate.)

-Just like a sports team or military unit, an SI team needs a qualified experienced manager-team leader to achieve positive results and avoid negative situations.
+Just like a sports team or military unit, a physical surveillance team needs a qualified experienced manager-team leader to achieve positive results and avoid negative situations.

-Four Southern California full-time private sector SIs (with over 59-years collective experience) contributed to this article.
-The collective goal was to come up with the most important information to consider when choosing a private investigation firm for a physical surveillance assignment -- especially for a high-stakes case.
+Four Southern California full-time private sector practitioners (with over 59-years collective experience) contributed to this article.
+The collective goal was to come up with the most important information to consider when choosing a private investigation agency for a physical surveillance assignment -- especially for a high-stakes case.

 The information provided herein, coupled with common sense and logic, should enable a person without any experience conducting a private sector physical surveillance to make the best decision in choosing the most qualified private investigation agency.

-Private sector physical surveillance is an art form and to be successful, requires following a subject without losing sight of the subject, while not being detected by the subject.
+Private sector mobile physical surveillance is an art form and to be successful requires following a subject without losing sight of the subject, while not being detected by the subject.
 Few private investigators are qualified and competent at the job of SI in the private sector.
-If you are about to spend thousands of dollars to hire a private investigation agency to gather needed information and evidence, it is important to ensure the private investigation agency is qualified to conduct a physical surveillance for your specific situation.
-Assignments vary, from not difficult to extremely difficult.

 Your Cookie Settings